There’s a lot of discussion about finding the best file manager app to use on Android TVs, Google TVs, and TV boxes

 HiMedia’s File Manager has a basic interface to browse your internal and external storage.

 It’s super-easy to navigate, even on the Android TV operating system.
-However, it doesn’t have any quick-access options to get to your downloads so you can delete them.
+However, it has no quick-access options to get to your downloads, so you can delete them.

-The drawback is that it doesn’t give you anything more than rudimentary information.
+The drawback is that it only gives you rudimentary information.

 In fact, all you get is the file name and the size, and there’s no indication of how much space is used or still available.